Irish diaspora: United Kingdom

-Irish migration to Great Britain has occurred since the Early Medieval Period.
+Irish migration to Great Britain has occurred since the early medieval period.
 The largest waves of Irish migration occurred in the 19th century, when a devastating famine broke out in Ireland, resulting in thousands of Irish immigrants settling down in Britain, primarily in the port cities of Liverpool and Glasgow.
 Other waves of Irish migration occurred during the 20th century, as Irish immigrants escaping poor economic conditions in Ireland following the establishment of the Irish Free State, came to Britain in response to labour shortages.
 These waves of migration have resulted in millions of British citizens being of Irish descent.

 An article for The Guardian estimated that as many as six million people living in the United Kingdom have an Irish-born grandparent (around 10% of the British population).

-The 2001 UK Census states that 869,093 people born in Ireland are living in Great Britain.
+The 2001 UK census states that 869,093 people born in Ireland are living in Great Britain.
 More than 10% of those born in the United Kingdom have at least one grandparent born in Ireland.
 The article "More Britons applying for Irish passports" states that 6 million Britons have either an Irish grandfather or grandmother and are thus able to apply for Irish citizenship.
 Almost a quarter claimed some Irish ancestry in one survey.

 The Irish have traditionally been involved in the building trade and transport particularly as dockers, following an influx of Irish workers, or navvies, to build the British canal, road and rail networks in the 19th century.
 This is largely due to the flow of emigrants from Ireland during the Great Famine of 1845–1849.
-Many Irish servicemen, particularly sailors, settled in Britain: During the 18th and 19th century a third of the Army and Royal Navy were Irish.
+Many Irish servicemen, particularly sailors, settled in Britain: During the first half of the 19th century a third of the Army and Royal Navy were Irish.
 The Irish still represent a large contingent of foreign volunteers to the British military.
 Since the 1950s and 1960s in particular, the Irish have become assimilated into the British population.
 Emigration continued into the next century; over half a million Irish went to Britain in World War II to work in industry and serve in the British armed forces.
 In the post-war reconstruction era, the numbers of immigrants began to increase, many settling in the larger cities and towns of Britain.
 According to the 2001 census, around 850,000 people in Britain were born in Ireland.